This page provides FAQs for all customers using the Web Upload system.

 Once you submit your file, the status changes to "In Process."
 This means the file is being processed and no further modifications can be made to it.
 Web Upload will continue processing the file even after you log out of the system.
 You do not need to monitor the file to make sure it continues processing.
 You can upload and submit your next file without having to wait until the other file is finished.

 Will I get a confirmation message after I Submit my file?

 Yes.
 A confirmation email is sent to your e-mail address within one business day, once your file moves from the "In Process" status to the "Processed" status.
-Ensure sure your e-mail address is correct, in order to receive the confirmation email.
+Be sure your e-mail address is correct in order to receive the confirmation email.